-Claim Determinations, Extensions and Requests for Additional Information
+Claim Determinations, Determination Extensions, and Requests for Additional Information

-If you have properly followed the claims procedure, the claims administrator will issue a written determination within the time frames listed in the Claims Review Timeline table.
+If you have properly followed the claims procedure, VSP will issue a written determination within a reasonable period of time but not later than the time frame listed in the table entitled Claim Review Timeline.

-If your claim cannot be processed because you did not provide sufficient information, the claims administrator will notify you what additional information is missing and when you must submit it.
-If you do not provide the necessary information within the required time frame, your claim may be denied in whole or in part.
+If a claim cannot be processed because you did not provide sufficient information, VSP will notify you what additional information they need and when you must submit it.
+If you do not provide the necessary information within the required timeframe, your claim may be denied, in whole or in part.

-If the claims administrator needs an extension of time to evaluate your claim, you will be notified of why the extension is needed and when a decision will be rendered.
+If VSP needs an extension of time due to circumstances beyond their control, they will notify you of the reason and the date when a decision will be made.

-Content of the Determination Notice
+Content of the Claim Determination Notice

-Regardless of the type of claim, you will be notified of an Adverse Benefit Determination in writing.
-The notice will include:
+You will be notified of an adverse determination in writing (paper or electronic).
+The notice will include (as applicable):

-- The specific reason(s) for the adverse determination; - The specific Plan provisions on which the determination is based; - If applicable, a description of any additional information necessary to perfect the claim and an explanation of why such information is necessary; - If applicable, a statement citing the internal rule, guideline or protocol that was used to make the adverse determination, plus a statement that a copy of such rule will be provided free of charge to you upon request; - If the adverse determination is based on medical necessity, experimental treatment or similar exclusion or limit, a statement that an explanation of the scientific or clinical judgment will be provided to you free of charge upon request; - If the claim is for urgent care, a description of the expedited review process; - For medical claims, information that identifies the related claim; and - Any additional information required under applicable law.
+- The specific reason(s) for the Adverse Benefit Determination; - The specific plan provisions on which the determination is based; - If applicable, a description of any additional information necessary to perfect the claim and an explanation of why such information is necessary; - If applicable, a statement indicating the internal rule, guideline, or protocol that was relied upon to make the adverse determination, plus a statement that a copy of such rule will be provided free of charge to you upon request; and - Any additional information required under applicable law.

-Further, the notice will contain the procedures you must follow to appeal the denial, the time limits applicable to such procedures and a statement indicating your right to file suit under Section 502(a) of ERISA following a denial of your claim on final appeal.
+Further, the notification will contain the procedures you must follow to appeal your claim denial decision, the time limits applicable to such procedures, and a statement indicating your right to file suit under Section 502(a) of ERISA following a denial of your claim on appeal (internal or second-level).